salrashid123/istio_helloworld/README.md

 ```

-Apply the authentication policy that checks for a JWT signed by the service account and one with an audience match
+Apply the authentication policy that checks for a JWT signed by the service account and audience match on the service.
+THe following policy will allow all three audience values through the ingress gateway but only those JWTs that match the audience for the service through at the service level:

 Edit `auth-policy.yaml` file and replace the values where the service account email is specified